saturnism/todo-umi-armeria/webapp/README.md

 ## Run without Mocks

-1. Start the `todo-service` backend, in its directory, run `./mvnw spring-boot:run`
+1. Start the `todo-service` backend, in its directory, run `mvn spring-boot:run`
 1. Start the frontend: `npm run start:nomock`

 The traffic to `/com.example.todo.TodoService' will be proxied to the backend.